For Physicians, Residents & Students

 A. Not for Categorical Interns (PGY1), who have 2 blocks of Ambulatory Medicine and 1 block of Emergency Medicine.
 Preliminary Interns have 3 blocks of elective time, and may choose to do Ambulatory or Emergency Medicine if needed or desired.

 Q. Are there other residencies at Englewood Hospital and Medical Center?

 A. The Internal Medicine Residency Program is the only program based at EHMC.
 However, as part of the Mount Sinai School of Medicine Graduate Medical Education Consortium, EHMC enjoys the participation of residents in Surgery, Pathology, and Fellows in Critical Care who rotate here from Mount Sinai programs.

 Q. Does Englewood Hospital and Medical Center have any subspecialty fellowship programs?
 And can I get a fellowship from there?

 A. Critical Care Fellows at Englewood Hospital and Medical Center rotate here from Mount Sinai Medical Center (as above).
 We have been very successful in helping our graduates obtain the fellowships of their choice.
 However over the last few years Cardiology and GI fellowships have become extraordinarily competitive nationwide.

 Q. Is the program accredited?

 A. The Medical Residency at Englewood Hospital and Medical Center is fully accredited by the Accreditation Council on Graduate Medical Education.
-The Icahn School of Medicine at Mount Sinai Graduate Medical Education Consortium is fully accredited as well.

 Q. How are the facilities?